Data Protection Gap Analysis: How to Remain Compliant

 Company Background

-ABC Enterprises is a multinational company specializing in e-commerce.
-With customers worldwide, the company recognized the importance of data protection compliance and decided to conduct a comprehensive gap analysis to identify and address any shortcomings in their practices.
+ABC Enterprises is a multinational company specialising in e-commerce.
+With customers worldwide, the company recognised the importance of data protection compliance and decided to conduct a comprehensive gap analysis to identify and address any shortcomings in its practices.

 Gap Analysis Process and Implementation